 I departed in one of the Zodiacs.
 Both marines stayed behind.
 When I reached the Yéil I went straight to bed.
 I fell asleep in an instant.

-The only people awake when I arose early the next morning – aside from the watch – were two divers whose job it was to assess the salvage potential of the sunken metropolis.
+The only people awake when I arose early the next morning – aside from the watch – were two divers whose job it was to assess the salvage potential of the sunken metropolis in the bay behind us.
 I checked in on Rhonda; she had not returned.

-Although I was in a rush, I used sail power to get to shore because the wind was with me.
+Although I was in a rush, I used sail power to get to shore because the wind was with me and saw no reason not to conserve fuel.
 I landed just south of where I had done so yesterday, perhaps 100 metres closer to the village.
 With the exception of a border collie and a lone woman practicing yoga, the beach was empty.
 The dog, surprisingly healthy looking considering the local living conditions, decided that I was the most interesting thing happening this morning, so chose to accompany me.
 I wondered if the mutt’s genes had been engineered.

-My goal was to investigate the mostly intact south tower.
-I intended to approach it indirectly, via the ruined north tower, because I did not want to be seen entering it.
+My goal was to investigate the mostly intact south tower of the ruined office campus.
+I intended to approach it indirectly, via the north tower, because I did not want to be seen entering it.

 I walked north-east along the beach toward the land spit that abutted into the bay.
 At the point where the spit intersected my path I encountered a group of native fishermen who were preparing for a dive.
 Their gear, snorkels, flippers and diving suits, was mostly made of old, brittle plastic.
 One man wore a rusty metal tank on his back that once contained compressed oxygen but was now empty.
 The fishermen casually greeted me in well-spoken English, but were preoccupied with their work, so otherwise ignored me.